sphinx-doc/sphinx/doc/config.rst

    * *documentclass*: Must be one of ``'manual'`` or ``'howto'``.
 Only "manual" documents will get appendices.
 Also, howtos will have a simpler title page.
+   * *toctree_only*: Must be ``True`` or ``False``.
+If ``True``, the *startdoc* document itself is not included in the output, only the documents referenced by it via TOC trees.
+With this option, you can put extra stuff in the master document that shows up in the HTML, but not the LaTeX output.

+   .. versionadded:: 0.3
+      The 6th item ``toctree_only``.
+Tuples with 5 items are still accepted.

 .. confval:: latex_logo